How to get Error Line Number in c# Exception [Complete Guide]

 Integrating Error Line Numbers with Debugging Tools

 When debugging, set breakpoints at the reported line number or use the “Go to Line” feature to jump directly to the relevant code.
-This approach significantly accelerates the debugging process and allows for focused analysis of the problematic code segment.
+This approach significantly accelerates the debugging process and allows for a focused analysis of the problematic code segment.

 Integrating error line numbers with debugging tools also enables more efficient collaboration with teammates or support personnel.
 By sharing error line numbers, you can guide others to the specific code sections requiring attention and facilitate joint troubleshooting efforts.